FAQS FOR FALL / SPRING 2021- 2022

 Students should devote a certain amount of time on a daily basis to individual practice.
 It does not have to be very long—what’s more important is that it is consistent and daily.
 However, the amount of time a student practices is directly related to how fast he advances.

-What is the cancelation policy for the Full Academic Year?
+What is the cancellation policy for the Full Academic Year?

 In the event that a student on a Payment Plan withdraws from the program for any reason, the Program Fee for the current trimester will be forfeited and the balance for the current trimester will be charged to the credit card on file to satisfy the Payment Plan Policy.
 Should any in-person programming have to be transferred to an online format due to safety concerns, or local, state or federal guidelines related to the on-going the Coronavirus pandemic, no refunds will be given.
-Should the JAZZ HOUSE arts education program have to be canceled due to the Coronavirus pandemic safety concerns and/or local, state or federal guidelines, all registrations will be credited for use through September 2021 no refunds will be provided.
+Should the JAZZ HOUSE arts education program have to be canceled due to the Coronavirus pandemic safety concerns and/or local, state or federal guidelines, all registrations will be credited for use.
 Thank you for your understanding.